Google Shopping feed optimization is something that most advertisers ignore.

 The better your feed quality, the larger the bottleneck.

-In 2018, when I first wrote this article, I had it on good authority that Google was increasingly looking to Google product categories, GTINs, brand, and other fields to find what searches your Shopping Ads should appear for:
+In 2018, when I first wrote an article about feed optimization, I had it on good authority that Google was increasingly looking to Google product categories, GTINs, brand, and other fields to find what searches your Shopping Ads should appear for:

 The better Google can triangulate where to display your products without the need for a specific keyword in your product title, the better they can link you with the relevant search queries.